 » SilverKris Lounge in Manila, Philippines

 Singapore Airlines’ SilverKris Lounge concept is part of its ongoing program to upgrade all of its airport lounges around the world.
-The one that’s located in Manila’s Terminal 3 (NAIA 3) is actually the 1st of its kind to be built in Southeast Asia, and it’s even designed like a homey abode in order to make it as its passengers’ new ‘home away from home’.
+The one that’s located in Manila’s Terminal 3 (NAIA 3) is actually the 1st of its kind to be built in Southeast Asia, and it’s even designed like a homey abode in order to make it its passengers’ new ‘home away from home’.

 With a space of over 450-square meters, it provides a total of 117 seats, the highlights of which are the signature high-back armchairs and the productivity pods.
-I personally spent a lot of my time at a pod because it did not only provide privacy and comfort, but an array of sockets and USB ports too — a perfect arrangement for a digital nomad like me!
+I personally spent a lot of my time at a pod because it did not only provide privacy and comfort but an array of sockets and USB ports too — a perfect arrangement for a digital nomad like me!
 (WiFi connection was also provided for free and it was adequately fast.)

 When it comes to aesthetics, it was apparent as well that each and every element placed here in the SilverKris lounge was well thought out.
 For instance, at the middle of the lounge is an elegant art piece designed by Filipino sculptor Impy Pilapil which represents the experience of flying.
-Most of the other walls are adorned by paintings taken from SilverLens Gallery, some of which are art pieces of Filipino artists (an act done in an aim of promoting local talent.)
+Most of the other walls are adorned by paintings taken from SilverLens Gallery, some of which are art pieces of Filipino artists (an act done in the aim of promoting local talent.)

 The food didn’t disappoint either as it provides a wide range of Singapore dishes (laksa, Hainanese chicken, etc.), Filipino fare (Bicol Express, adobo rice, etc.), western delights (pasta, etc.), desserts (ice cream, pastries, etc.), and drinks (wine, beers, juices, spirits, etc.).